panditanvita/MovieBot-aka-Chappie/README.md

 <<in progress>>

-idea of an 'expert system' with a knowledge base and logical rule-set.
+idea of an 'expert system' with a knowledge base and logical rule-set. keeps track of state and can respond to certain movie-related inputs

 knowledge takes care of scraping and parsing information from the internet/stored files